sransara/com.sransara/content/notes/2020/notes-from-proect-lay-zers-v0/index.md

 date: 2020-05-26
 ---

-I made a thing over the weekend, [lay-zers](https://lab.sransara.com/lay-zers): a "laser" playground for the imaginative.
+I made a thing over the weekend; [lay-zers](https://lab.sransara.com/lay-zers): a "laser" playground for the imaginative.
 Here I will try to compile my notes and retrospective thoughts for future reference.

 <!--more-->